emtunc/emtunc.github.io/index.md

-## What is Shift Left Security Ltd?
+## What is Octocat?

-Shift Left Security Ltd is a Cyber Security Consultancy based in London.
-We focus on helping organisations strengthen their security posture by shifting security further left in the _Software Development Lifecycle_
+Octocat is a Cyber Security Consultancy based in London.
+We primarily focus on helping Financial Services clients strengthen their security posture by shifting security further left in the _Software Development Lifecycle_

 ## What does 'shifting security left' actually mean?